hindrikson/disaggregator-updated/docs/temporal.md

                 - This file loads the file *data/raw/temporal/Efficiency_Enhancement_Rates_Applications.xlsx*, and returns a dataframe with the effiency rates for a sector (wz) and energy_carrier.
             * The effieciency rates are then used to adjust the consumption data.
         - disaggregate_temporal_industry()
+            * Return the shift load profiles for a given year.
+The sum of every column (state, load_profile) equals 1.
             * get_shift_load_profiles_by_year()
                 * get_shift_load_profiles_by_state_and_year()
                     - this function creates load shift prifiles based states holidays, weekdays, weekends days, for predifined shifts: